luciusmagn/magnusi.tech/posts/huoh.md

 She said: "Excuse me for a moment, boys, I will be right back." and went to an open walk-in tent with the man.

-The man began: "Like I said, you are artificial."
+The man began: "As I said, you are artificial."

 "How do you know that?"

 "I am not really a human.
 Call me mag or magnusi, by the way, nice to meet you.
 My eyes are special and they can see that your inner structure is very symmetrical and perfectly laid out.
-Your bones, some organs and so on.
+Your bones, some organs, and so on.
 As if it was by design.
-Furthermore, there is a hole in your neck, which only got covered by your skin, but doesn't seem to make any attempt to fill itself with tissue.
+Furthermore, there is a hole in your neck, which only got covered by your skin, but doesn't seem to make any attempt to fill itself with any tissue.
 As if it was a slot for something."

 "Alright, you are right, I'm artificial, I was made by someone.
 I'm just some complex code, it seems.
 What do you want from me?"